Intent

 In Reception and KS1 children are given regular opportunities to apply the phonics they have learned to reading fully decodable books.
 Children are assessed every 6 weeks and carefully placed into the correct phase to match their ability.
 This allows our children to maximise their progress in small phonics groups.
 Each reading practice session focuses on one of the three key reading skills: decoding, prosody and comprehension.
 We also strive to motivate children across the school to choose to read and become frequent readers by ensuring they are regularly read aloud to.
 We listen to children read 1:1 regularly.

-In KS1 and KS2, English lessons are centred around a quality, core text and we focus on oracy, language analysis and writing skills.
-Core books are set books which have been carefully selected to ensure that our children experience a rich diet of traditional, contemporary, diverse and a mixture of children’s classic literature and modern literature.
+In KS1 and KS2, English lessons are centred around quality, core texts within The Write Stuff programme and we focus on oracy, language analysis and writing skills.
+In addition to English lessons, reading lessons are taught daily around a core reading spine.
+These carefully selected books ensure that our children experience a rich diet of intriguing and inspirational texts with thoughtful storylines, encouraging pupils to think about morality, love, friendship and adventure, with a diverse mixture of children’s classic literature and modern themes which offer a range of authors, diversity, cultures and story genres.

 Reading the core texts daily allows pupils to become engulfed in the narrative.
-In addition, weekly reading lessons focus on the reading skills needed to understand, analyse and discuss the text fully.
-We use the Vipers programme as well as our National Curriculum progression document to ensure thorough coverage of the reading skills throughout the school.
-Poetry is a dedicated week across the whole school each term.
+Daily reading lessons focus on the reading skills needed to understand, analyse and discuss the text fully.
+We use a two-weekly reading programme as well as our National Curriculum progression document to ensure thorough coverage of the reading skills throughout the school.
+Within the two weeks, pupils will also be exposed to other texts, both fiction and non-fiction, as well as poetry, to ensure they have a varied diet of a large range of literature.
+Poetry also has a dedicated week across the whole school each term.
+In addition to daily reading lessons, Gusford also has a daily reading for pleasure session at the end of each day to further develop pupils’ love of reading.

 Impact